-Cobots have enhanced safety systems which allow them to sense the position of human operator position.
-This enables them to share human workspace rather than being confined to behind a safety barrier.
+Cobots have enhanced safety systems that allow them to sense the position of human operator position.
+This enables them to share human workspace rather than being confined behind a safety barrier.
 They have lighter weight and are suited to limited space.
-Furthermore, cobots have a lower economic burden than robots – some predictions estimate return on investment within one year for a cobot.
+Furthermore, cobots have a lower economic burden than robots – some predictions estimate the return on investment within one year for a cobot.

 Which to choose?

 The availability of a number of different robot and cobot types means that researchers and companies have never had more choice when selecting instrumentation.
 In order to make the right choice, the user must determine whether a cobot is better suited for an application than an entirely automated robotic system.

 Both cobots and robots make data acquisition easier, which can be important in life sciences as the need for large amounts of data to train artificial intelligence systems grows.
 Initially, robots were used within life science industries by, for example, pharmaceutical companies, but they are now moving towards flexible modular automation systems provided by cobots.

 In life science laboratories, cobots have a clear advantage.
 They can ensure operator safety compared to automated systems, in addition to simpler use and lack of need for specialized training.
 Robotics systems typically have safety barriers surrounding the machine, which complicates life science applications that require fluid changes or opening of instruments.

 Cobots can minimize the materials use, and is easy for inventory management and data collection.
 The flexibility of cobots makes them ideal for an environment that may change in the future, whereas robots with their safety barriers are more rooted in one location in the absence of expertise.